ArelySkywalker/Dia-de-los-Muertos/README.md

 Pixel Picnic is a local group based in Madison, Wisconsin that organizes meetings, socials and game jams for folks with diverse genders who are interested in all areas of Game Development.

 ## About
 Día de los Muertos (Day of the Dead) is a cultural Mexican holiday celebrated in Mexico.
-The multi-day holiday involved family and friends gathering to remember their loved ones whom have passed away, and help support their spiritual journey.
+The multi-day holiday involves family and friends gathering to remember their loved ones whom have passed away, and help support their spiritual journey.
 We do not view it as a day of sadness, but rather a celebration because our loved ones are awake to celebrate with us.

-It is tradition to build an Altar for your loved ones that includes pictures of the deceased, their favorite foods, drinks, flowers, anything that they loved when they were alive.
-Another tradition is to dress as a calavera (skeleton), as a representation of life and death being together in one place.
+It is tradition to build an Ofrenda (Altar) for your loved ones that includes pictures of the deceased, their favorite foods, drinks, flowers, and anything that they loved when they were alive.
+Another tradition is to paint your face as a calavera (skull) and dress as a catrina (skeleton), as a representation of life and death being together in one place.

 This game is a dedication to my late father, Ruben Martin Miramontes (November 11, 1950 - June 17, 2018).